2026-05-27 16:27:44 | EST

 News

-U.S. Stock Market's CAPE Ratio Hits 40, a Level Seen Only Before Major Market Peaks - Energy Earnings Report
+U.S. Stock Market's CAPE Ratio Hits 40, a Level Seen Only Before Major Market Peaks - Post-Earnings Drift

-CAPE Ratio 40 Warning - reflects real-time market developments shaping trading activity and financial outlook.
+CAPE Ratio 40 Warning - AI revenue, cloud growth, and digital transformation trends.
 The U.S. stock market's cyclically adjusted price-to-earnings (CAPE) ratio has reached approximately 40, a level previously observed only before the 1929 and 1999 market peaks, according to a report by 24/7 Wall St. This historical extreme suggests potential overvaluation, but cautious interpretation is warranted as structural factors may differ from past eras.

 Live News